terrimporter/PorterHajibabaei2021_pseudogene/README.md

 The dataset used for this analysis was originally published by Hajibabaei et al., 2019.
 This is a COI freshwater benthos metabarcode dataset where 6 different primer sets were used so the amplicons span differnt portions of the COI barcode region.

+Raw reads are available from the NCBI SRA # PRJNA545426 .

+1. Process raw reads using the standard pipeline SCVUC v4.3.0 that uses ORFfinder + HMM profile analysis to remove putative pseudogenes.

+2. Process raw reads with a modified pipeline that KEEPS rare reads, i.e., skips the rare sequence removal steps.
+The modified files needed to run this pipeline are available here at ~/PartC_freshwater_benthos_COI_metabarcoding_real_example/SCVUC-4.3.0-keep_rare .

+3. Process raw reads with a modified pipeline that KEEPS noisy sequences, i.e., skips the denoising step.
+The modified file needed to run this pipeline is available here at ~/PartC_freshwater_benthos_COI_metabarcoding_real_example/SCVUC-4.3.0-keep_noise .

+4. Process raw reads with a modified pipeline that KEEPS chimeric sequences, i.e., skips the chimera removal step.
+The modified file needed to run this pipeline is available here at ~/PartC_freshwater_benthos_COI_metabarcoding_real_example/SCVUC-4.3.0-keep_chimeras .

 ## References